Wolf announces closure of all Pa. schools; Cumberland County districts release instruction details

 Spielbauer said the coronavirus has been a topic of discussion among superintendents since the first week of March.

-"We have been in ongoing communications over the past week about this," she said, noting that parochial and private schools have been coordinating their closures in response to the virus and disease, COVID-19.
+"We have been in ongoing communications over the past week about this," she said, adding that parochial and private schools have been coordinating their closures in response to the virus and disease, COVID-19.

 The district will stay in touch with families on what to expect during the second week of the closure.

-Cumberland Valley School District will not provide instruction during this time frame, but it said its teachers may send optional educational resources home with students to provide them with activities that keep them engaged in school.
+Cumberland Valley School District will not provide instruction during the closure, but it said its teachers may send optional educational resources home with students to provide them with activities that keep them engaged in school.

 "Please know that the decision to close schools across the district was extremely difficult," Superintendent David Christopher said in a notice online.
 "We know that closing our schools will impact our most vulnerable families, and we recognize that working families depend on the consistency and predictability of supports and services our schools offer.
 We are working with partners throughout the community to determine how to best mitigate the impact closing schools will have on working families.